 About Yellow Poplar Tree Pests

 A number of homeowners have expressed concern over yellow (tulip) poplar trees.
 They have noticed a sticky, black substance covering the trees and surrounding ground as well as damage to leaves.
 Two different insects can cause these problems: Tuliptree scale and yellow- poplar weevil.

 Although damage from these insects can be unsightly, established trees in the landscape are generally able to withstand some feeding pressure.
 Many species of predatory and parasitic insects will generally keep these insects under control most years.
-However, natural enemies usually are not present in high enough numbers to provide sufficient control during certain outbreaks such as this year’s.
+However, natural enemies usually are not present in high enough numbers to provide sufficient control during certain outbreaks.
 Where populations of these insects are extremely high, chemical control may be warranted.

 Note that tuliptree scale is often difficult to control with chemicals because immobile scales will produce a waxy covering that offers protection from many insecticide sprays.
 For this reason, chemical control of tuliptree scale is most effective in late August to September when crawlers are active.
 Foliar-applied broad-spectrum insecticides containing acephate, carbaryl, imidacloprid, malathion or permethrin can be used to control crawlers during this time.

 However, these materials can also kill the scale’s natural enemies responsible for lasting control in the landscape.
 Biorational or low-impact materials such as horticultural oil, insecticidal soap or pyriproxifen can be used in place of these products as a foliar treatment.
 Where trees are too tall to maintain adequate spray coverage on infested branches, soil-applied systemic insecticides containing imidacloprid can be a good option.
 Systemic insecticides applied during the fall will generally provide effective control during the following spring season.

 For the yellow-popular weevil, foliar-applied insecticides containing acephate or

 Last Reviewed: May 23, 2017